 Two days before the concert, Andreas will lead a special vocal class at Esplanade Recital Studio, working with two talented vocalists to share tips on technique, expression and performance.
 It’s a great opportunity for anyone wanting to improve their vocal techniques.
 The vocal class session takes place on 18 July 2025 and is free with registration.
 Sign up for this vocal class here.

-About this Concert at the Esplanade Concert Hall
+About this concert at the Esplanade Concert Hall

 Andreas Scholl with Sarah Traubel and Red Dot Baroque